ericspinder/simpleRestAPI/README.md

 This is a Spring Boot application using Hibernate JPA, an embedded Tomcat server, and an in memory H2 database.

-To run on Windows:
+To run on Windows, open a command window at your unzip directory:

-    ./mvnw.cmd spring-boot:run
+    .\mvnw.cmd spring-boot:run
-To run on Unix:
+To run on Unix, open a terminal at your unzip directory:

-    .\mvnw spring-boot:run
+    ./mvnw spring-boot:run